 Is it worth it?
-While VMware offers a Personal Use License for free, which is more favorable for home users compared to Parallels Desktop, its closest competitor, in many ways it’s less suitable for a normal home or business user.
+While VMware offers a 30-day free trial, which is more favorable for home users compared to Parallels Desktop, its closest competitor, in many ways, it’s less suitable for a normal home or business user.
 The narrower system requirements, need for support contracts and advanced features will feel more at home in a professional IT environment.

 But unlike Parallels, VMware is cross-platform, and it has more features and is more responsive than the free alternatives.
 So if you’re an advanced user or would like to run the same virtualization solution on non-Mac computers, VMware Fusion is a strong contender.